openedx/edx-toggles/scripts/README.rst

 Configuration file for report generator script:

-The script can also take a yaml file as configuration, though flags will overwrite things in configuration.
+The script can also take a yaml file as configuration, though command-line options will overwrite things in configuration.

 Valid keys in configuration file:
     - env: list the envs you want included in report
-    - toggle_type:Ld list the toggle types you want in report
+    - toggle_type: list the toggle types you want in report
     - show_state: set to true if you want to output toggles states in report
-    - ida: list configurations settings for each ida
+    - ida: list configurations settings for each ida, following are valid keys under ida:

-valid keys in ida settings:
         - github_url: url to github repository for that ida
-    - rename: in case you want the report to call the ida by a different ida_name. example: lsm -> edxapp
+        - rename: a new name to replace the ida name used in the file names. example: lms => edxapp

 .. _code_annotations: https://www.github.com/edx/code-annotations